Witiko/markdown/artwork/2024-01-15-wolf-experiment/README.md

  ![artwork](wolf-experiment.png "Science Experiment Gone Awry by <https://fiverr.com/quickcartoon>")

-This artwork was created by <https://fiverr.com/quickcartoon> in December 2023.
+This artwork was created by <https://fiverr.com/quickcartoon> in January 2024.

 It first appeared in the TUGboat article [_Fast Regression Testing of TeX Packages: Multiprocessing and Batching_][tb139], published in April 2024.